Fire up the Barbeque for Corn on the Cob and Gooey Sweet Bananas

 4. Soak the corn husks in water for at least three hours to prevent them from burning.

-5. When that’s done, preheat your grill to about 300-350 degrees Fahrenheit.
+5. Preheat your grill to about 300-350 degrees Fahrenheit.

 Ingredients: